 “The man you were with,” he says placing a picture of Nick on the desk in front of me.
 “He’s known to us and we’ll be bringing him in anyway, so you don’t need to be quiet to protect him.”

-I drop my head again, knowing he’s right, to a point.
+I drop my head again, knowing he’s right, to a point, but there’s also the protocol.

 “Just tell me what you two were doing and who else is involved and the kidnapping charge, along with all other charges will simply…disappear.”
 He opens his hands like a magician who has just made a rabbit vanish.
 He’s making it sound so easy, and all I want is for this to end quickly, but that would mean breaking the protocol.
 If I do that, chances are Emily will be waking up next to a dead man this weekend.
 His voice scares me out of my thoughts.